Is Google Pay Safe? This Is What You Need to Understand

 - You can pay for your purchases in-store, in-app, and online using these banking details

-The only catch is that the merchant — the store you’re buying from — is required to support near field communication (NFC).
+The only catch is that the merchant, the store you’re buying from — is required to support near field communication (NFC).
 In other words, they need to offer a contactless payment method.
-This technology is similar to chip technology systems used in credit cards.
+This technology is similar to the chip technology systems used in modern credit cards.

 How Exactly Does Google Pay Work?